Add a Persistent Disk to a TPU VM

 (vm)$ sudo lsblk

-sda is the boot disk for the VM.
-The name of the attached persistent disk will depend upon how many persistent disks are attached to the VM.
+sdbis the name of the newly attached Persistent Disk.
+The name of the attached Persistent Disk will depend upon how many persistent disks are attached to the VM.

 (vm)$ sudo mkfs.ext4 -m 0 -E lazy_itable_init=0,lazy_journal_init=0,discard /dev/sdb